 A subsidized loan is a type of loan for undergraduates with financial struggles.
-This loan is determined by the student’s cost of attendance subtracted from their family contribution as well as other financial aid like scholarships or grants.
+This loan is determined by the student’s cost of attendance subtracted from their family contribution and other financial aid, like scholarships or grants.
 This type of undergraduate loan does not accumulate interest while students are still in school.
 Instead, the U.S. Department of Education covers the cost of interest on the student loan while they are still in school and throughout the deferment periods.

-Subsidized loans are generally federal student loans given to undergraduate students to cover their financial needs.
-Undergraduate students who qualify for this loan are identified and notified by the school after completion of the Free Application for Federal Student Aid form by students.
-In cases where you have filled out this form, it is important to confirm with your financial aid officer for any other paperwork required for you to submit to qualify for a loan.
+Subsidized loans are federal student loans given to undergraduate students to cover their financial needs.
+The school identifies and notifies undergraduate students who qualify for this loan after completion of the Free Application for Federal Student Aid form by students.
+Where you have filled out this form, it is important to confirm with your financial aid officer for any other paperwork required for you to submit to qualify for a loan.

 However, it is important to be aware of how this loan works to help and make application and approval much easier for students.
 While this is so, this write-up contains insights into subsidized loans and how it works.